 This water must be treated properly before discharging and the oil must be separated.

-Codes and Standards for Oil Water Separator
+Codes and Standards for Oil Water Separators

 The governing codes and standards that provide criteria and guidelines for oil-water separators are: